zeroc-ice/ice/vsaddin/README.txt

 Environment Variables
 ---------------------

-The "Ice Home", "Output Dir", "Extra Compiler Options", and "Slice Include Path" settings support the use of environment variables.
+The "Output Dir", "Extra Compiler Options", and "Slice Include Path" settings support the use of environment variables.
 Use the $(VAR) syntax to refer to an environment variable named VAR.
-For example,if you have defined the ICE_HOME environment variable, you could use $(ICE_HOME) in the "Ice Home" field.
+For example,if you have defined the MY_DIR environment variable, you could use $(MY_DIR) in the "Slice Include Path" field.

 You cannot use environment variables in the "--header-ext" and "--source-ext" options in "Extra Compiler Options".